comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 ![dia](Pics/SEDiagram.jpg)

-*This chapter includes graphical system models showing the relationships between the system components and the system and its environment.
-Examples of possible models are object models, data-flow models, or semantic data models.*

 ## System evolution
-*This describes the fundamental assumptions on which the system is based, and any anticipated changes due to hardware evolution, changing user needs, and so on.
-This section is useful for system designers as it may help them avoid design decisions that would constrain likely future changes to the system.*

 The system is not expected to have hundreds of clients per day, but should be ready to expand easily in the event of increased demand.